 The Downsides of Cell Phone Banning

 Many careers have been made or destroyed over mobile phone videos that have been posted from live performances.
-By implementing locking phone pouches at venues, performers may lose out on social media views that the audience members potentially may have gotten them.
+By implementing pouches, performers may lose out on social media views.
 While these views usually help the artist grow, sometimes they can do the opposite.
 Other times there may be a valid reason to record the act, especially if it is lewd or defamatory.
 One other situation is an emergency where the audience is at risk of some kind of injury or attack.

 Another downside to the locking phone pouch system comes in the form of human error.
-Though the idea behind the product is that audience members will not have access to their devices, that lack of accessibility could end up disrupting performances to a greater extent in certain instances.
 If someone forgets to put their phone on silent before locking it in a pouch, the phone might get a call right in the middle of a live performance.
 The whole theatre would be subject to hearing it ring in its entirety, as there is no way to get into the case and decline the call once the locking pouch has been locked.

 Michael Richards Expletives get Caught on a Cell Phone in 2006

-By implementing locking phone pouches at live shows, artists are also mitigating their risks of potential mistakes that could ruin their career.
-This may be the real reason why Dave Chappelle and Lin-Manuel Miranda’s Freestyle Love Supreme have chosen to use locking pouches to stop video recording at their Broadway shows, just in case they say something too outrageous.
-The audience does not want this service, but the idea is being strongly pushed by the performers as it protects their brand, to which Michael Richards can readily testify.
+By implementing such pouches at live shows, artists are also mitigating their risks of potential career enders.
+This may be the real reason why Dave Chappelle and also Freestyle Love Supreme have chosen to use locking pouches, just in case they say something too outrageous.
+The audience does not want this service, but the idea is being strongly pushed by the performers as it protects their brand.